 Peanut Butter Cookie RESULTS

-I made a few small tweaks to the recipe, and also tried rolling vs. stamping (using my Nordic Cookie Stamps that I got over the holidays).
+I made a few small tweaks to the recipe, and also tried rolling vs. stamping.
+If you like the stamped look, check out these Nordic Cookie Stamps.
 The modified recipe I used follows, and you can also find the original over at Sally’s Baking Addiction (link to recipe).

 And guess what?!?
 These cookies WERE perfect!
 They turned out just as I had hoped, soft, tender, melt-in-your-mouth deliciousness.
-It was a gooooood day! 🙂
+It was a gooooood day in our kitchen! 🙂

 I also tested out freezing them pre- and post- baking.
 Both methods worked well.
 Freezing pre-baking, I just popped them in the oven frozen, for an extra couple minutes (~14 total).